ahnafatef/reading-list-localstorage/readme.md

 Using the browser's localstorage store your reading list, where
 * books can be added using a form, and
-* stored books viewed in list
+* stored books viewed in a list